World-line instantons and the Schwinger effect as a WKB exact path integral: Introduction

 In section 3, we examine higher order corrections beyond the leading order in the saddle point approximation.
 We find a proof that all corrections beyond the integration of quadratic fluctuations must vanish.
 The result is that, for computing the imaginary part of the vacuum persistence amplitude, the semiclassical limit of the world-line path integral with an external electric field is exact.

 The definitions and values of the relevant zeta functions are summarized in Appendix A. A proof that the usual quantum scalar field theory vacuum energy derived from the vacuum bubble Feynman diagram is identical to the world-line path integral defined using zeta function regularization is outlined in Appendix B. In Appendix C we demonstrate the semiclassical technique that we use on a simple example.
+In Appendix D we give an alternative, perturbative proof that all corrections to the semiclassical approximation vanish.